 You can start by asking yourself some important questions, including:

 - How many owners will your business have?

 - How much capital do you need to raise to get started?

 - How much profit do you expect to make in the short and long term?

-- What is the personal income of you and your business partners?
+- What is your personal income and your business partner's?